pglen/pyedpro/README.md

 The dropped content is inserted where the editor's caret is. (not where the cursor is) The caret is moved to the end of insertion.

+ This (above) list is an extract, please see git log for complete history.

   Pyedpro now has buffer diff.
 Right clicking on the file's tab header presents a menu.
 One may select the diff source, the diff destination (or target).
 When the source and target is selected, a diff window slides in from the right.
 The diff window presents